astrosega/secular-waves/README.md

 bending_waves/outgoing_waves folder,
 start IDL, and then

-    %run ring_master.pro

-to execute the simulation.
-Or so I think...its been a while.
-Then

-    %run plot_system.pro
+    @ring_master.pro

-to view the simulation output, and
+This will run the simulation and show you the output.
+Type

-    %run paper_figs.pro
+    @paper_figs.pro

 to generate the plots seen in Figs 3-6.
 I think.